 21 The grace of the Lord Jesus be with God’s people.
 Amen.

-This passage of 18 Chapters is the largest Functional Chiasmus we have seen so far.
-Although this reconfiguration will aid in understanding the text it remains a complex passage with many parallel narratives and complex imagery.
-This passage primarily gives us a detailed view of the events at the start and end of the millennial reign of Christ; but it also touches on significant historical events: The Fall of Satan and the Fall of Man, Christ's first coming and the End of the Old Covenant in 70AD.
+Although this reconfiguration will aid in understanding this long passage (18 chapters), it remains a complex passage with many parallel narratives and complex imagery.
+This passage primarily gives us a detailed view of the events at the start and end of the millennial reign of Christ.
+However, it also touches on significant past events: The Fall of Satan and the Fall of Man, Christ's first coming and the End of the Old Covenant in 70AD.
 It spans the entirety of human existence on earth.
 Interestingly, although the last part of each period is set at 3 1/2 years, the length of the first part of each period remains unspecified - as a general rule, the duration of a period of tribulation may be known in advance but not its start date.

 Part 1 Part 2 Part 3